andrewcham/node-googleplaces/README.md

 # node-googleplaces
-An unassuming, opinionated node.js wrapper for Google Places.
+An unassuming, minorly-opinionated node.js library for Google Places.

 ## Features
 * All the web services calls from [this](https://developers.google.com/places/web-service/) wrapped up in an easy-to-use NPM.
-* Callback _and_ promises supported.
+* Callbacks _and_ promises supported.

 ## Installation